Money and Bankroll Management for Sports Betting and Option Trading

 The term for this kind of betting pattern is 'grinding'.
 We're not looking for the big score.
 Sure, there's someone somewhere who hits a seven team parlay every week, and there's someone else who risks his or her entire bankroll on a single play and wins that bet.
 But there are many more who don't have that kind of success, and those that do have it rarely maintain that kind of 'luck' over the long term.
 Eventually, they return everything that they've won back into the bookies hands.
 The grinders method is much less volatile and much more likely to achieve positive results over the course of a single season, or many, many years.

 The bottom line is this: don't look for the quick score, because that's when the odds really are against you.
 Professional bettors including ourselves don't look for the 6-0 weekend.
 Rather, our goal is more like a 12-8 week, that coveted 60% winners to losers ratio.
 A $110 bettor who goes 12-8 for a week will return $320 on a total investment of $2200 for the week, about a 15% return.
 Ask any stock investor if they'd be happy with a 15% return for a week, and the answer is universally 'YES'.
 If you can average that kind of return over the long term, and it is quite possible to do so, you'll be betting and winning on sports for years to come, and enjoying the profits from your sports betting investment.
 Small, steady, regular profit over the long term can only be achieved with a solid money management system such as this one.
-Remember, be PATIENT, stay DISCIPLINED, and with our picks and money management, you will watch your bankroll grow to unimaginable levels.
+Remember, be PATIENT, stay DISCIPLINED, and with our picks and money management, you will watch your bankroll grow steadily.